SSL-A-Team/firmware/README.md

 ## Building Firmware

 Run `make <target>` to build an ELF and flat bin of each target.
-Available targets:

-- all
-- clean
-- test-breadboard-radio
-- steval-spin3201-6step
-- steval-spin3201-6step-prog
-- steval-spin3201-6steb-gdb

-## Programming Targets

-- test-breadboard-radio-prog
+This wraps both CMake C/C++ targets and Rust targets.
+Suggest tab autocomplete to enumerate all targets.

+Most targets have several variants:
+ - `<name>` build the target in release mode
+ - `<name>-prog` build the target in release mode, write to flash
+ - `<name>-debug` build the target in debug mode
+ - `<name>-debug-gdb` build the target in debug mode, write to flash, attach gdb under phy target reset
+ - `<name>-debug-mon` build the target in debug mode, attach a monitor to the output of `hprintln!` macros
+ - `<name>-debug-prog` build the target in debug mode, write to flash